idrissneumann/tekton-task-images/github-search-pr/README.md

 # Github search pull requests

-Search a pull request from a branch on github.
+Search the opened pull requests from a branch on github.
 ## Environment variables to set

 * `LOG_LEVEL`: log level (`debug` or `info`)